yuva007tech/VLSI-LAB-EXP-2/README.md

-SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS
+# 2.SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS

-AIM:
+# AIM:
  To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.

-APPARATUS REQUIRED:
+# APPARATUS REQUIRED:
 VIVADO 2023.1